What's Free to Pursue?

 A person in search of all that life has to offer and who has built a life that enables her to do just that.
 No more, no less.

 Despite knowing what the answer was deep down, I only slowly started waking up some years before leaving, as my liquid courage grew to a point where I felt I had a number of options available to me.
-What helped me out the door decisively was seeing my warped values personified in a new boss.
-That exaggerated version of me made me realize what a sad state I was in and put me over the edge.
-It was like being caught in a Dilbert strip.
-I guess you could say he was my "red pill" because I couldn't leave that environment fast enough and vowed never to find myself in a similar situation again.
+I didn't fully appreciate my level freedom until a specific event triggered my departure four months after its occurrence.
+I guess you could say it was my "red pill" because I couldn't leave that environment fast enough and vowed never to find myself in a similar situation again.

 Why Start Free to Pursue?